Benben21102/TCG/README.md

 - On Windows: Right-click in the folder and choose **Open in Terminal** or **Open PowerShell window here**.
 - On Mac: Open Terminal, then `cd` to the folder.

-### 4. Install the Project Dependencies
+### 4. One-Step Project Setup (Recommended for New Contributors)

 In the terminal, run:

 ```
-npm install
+npm run setup
 ```

+This will:
+- Install all dependencies
+- Set up pre-commit hooks for code style and linting
+- Print a success message when ready

-This will download everything needed to run the app.
-(You only need to do this once, or if you get new files.)
+You only need to do this once when you first join the project (or after cloning).

 ### 5. Start the App